denish10/TMS/docs/js.md

 **Q: How does AJAX work?**
 A: JavaScript sends HTTP request to server, server returns data, JavaScript updates page without refreshing.
 Used to load employees when department is selected.

-**Q: How does CSV export work?**
+**Q: How does employee dropdown work in task creation?**
-A: JavaScript reads table data, converts to CSV format, creates downloadable file, triggers browser download automatically.
+A: When a department is selected, JavaScript sends an AJAX request to load employees from that department, then updates the employee list with checkboxes for selection.

 ## Security Notes